‘Bachelor In Paradise 2017 Cast: Rumors Heat Up With New Names

 “I don’t think so.
 First of all, I wasn’t even asked yet, so let’s not jump the gun yet, so I don’t know.
 It’s too early to tell right now.”

 Nick Viall wants to see Corinne be a cast member of Bachelor in Paradise for the 2017 season.
 Chad Johnson would undoubtedly like to see Corinne come aboard since the two of them texted throughout The Bachelor season.
-The pair have a lot in common with their villain attributes and can thoroughly understand what the other other has gone through with their worst behaviors being aired on television.
+The pair have a lot in common with their villain attributes and can thoroughly understand what the other has gone through with their worst behaviors being aired on television.

 There’s also talk that Corinne might be getting her own reality show that centers around her own family.
 This could be the justification for her not jumping at the chance to be on Bachelor in Paradise.
 Nothing is set in stone, but Corinne told E! she’s talking to different networks about the idea.